Science

 COMPUTATIONAL PHYSICS AND MATERIALS THEORY

 Calculation of materials properties that is based on a description of their electronic structure can be mathematically very complicated, however within the framework of density functional theory it suffices to know the average number of electrons located at any one point in space, i.e., the electron density.
 The development and use of quantum mechanical methods based on density functional theory and related approaches enable more efficient and accurate calculations of the ground and excited states of known and not-yet-synthesized molecules and materials.
-They are used for example to elucidate the movement and interactions of the charge carriers that govern photochemical processes and the dielectric response of electrochemical systems.
-Monte Carlo, molecular dynamics, and a range of other physics-based simulation techniques are also used to sample the states of such physical systems.
+They are used, for example, to elucidate the movement and interactions of the charge carriers that govern photochemical processes and the dielectric response of electrochemical systems.
+These methods, alongside Monte Carlo, molecular dynamics, and a range of other physics-based simulation techniques, are also used to sample the states of such physical systems to train machine learning models.

 methoxy on titania with femtosecond resolution (A-hole, B-electron).